 Finely chop jalapenos.

-Mix Boursin cheese and jalapenos together.
+Mix Boursin cheese and jalapenos together in a small bowl.

 Smooth out into an even layer.

 Wrap 1 strip of prosciutto around each pickle half.